Panda Express Cub Meal Nutrition Calculator

 • The Compromise Meal: Orange Chicken (the kid favorite) + Steamed Rice + Water.
 The grilled option might be better, but if it gets your child to eat their meal happily, it's still a reasonable choice in Cub Meal portions.

 If you're looking to build a full order for yourself, our main AI-Powered Panda Express Nutrition Calculator has all the full adult-sized options.
 And if you're focused specifically on your own calorie goals, our Panda Express Calorie Calculator can help you design the perfect meal.
+For a detailed breakdown of every Cub Meal combination with exact calorie numbers, see our Panda Express Cub Meal calories guide.

 Frequently Asked Questions (For Parents)